Integralist/Ruby-Design-Patterns/Command/README.md

 One thing to be careful of is overusing the Command pattern when there is no need.
 In this example we have built up a specific command class to handle deleting a file but we could also simply just run...

 `File.delete 'file.txt'`

+With the Command pattern, we construct objects that know how to perform some very specific actions.
+The key word here is "specific."
+A command instance in the Command pattern doesn't know how to change any employee's address; instead, it knows how to move one specific employee to his new house.

+Commands are useful for keeping a running list of things that your program needs to do, or for remembering what it has already done.
+You can also run your commands backward and undo the things that your program has done.
+Depending on the complexity of your commands, you can implement them either as a full-scale class or as a simple code block.